Stephen Mangan: Television

-Mangan played Guy Secretan in the BAFTA-winning British sitcom Green Wing.
+Mangan played Guy Secretan in the British sitcom Green Wing.
 In Channel 4's The World's Greatest Comedy Characters, Guy was voted 34th.
 He starred as Keith in Never Better, a British television sitcom on BBC Two.
 He plays a recovering alcoholic Keith Merchant and Kate Ashfield is his long-suffering wife Anita.
 The series was written by Fintan Ryan for World Productions.

-In 2009, Free Agents, a romantic black comedy starred Mangan, Sharon Horgan and Anthony Head.
+In 2009 Free Agents, a romantic black comedy starred Mangan, Sharon Horgan and Anthony Head.
 Originally a pilot for Channel 4 in November 2007, the series began on 13 February 2009.
-It spawned a short lived US remake, which was cancelled after just four episodes aired, although four more were later released on Hulu.
+It spawned a short-lived US remake, which was cancelled after just four episodes aired, although four more were later released on Hulu.

 He played the title role in Dirk Gently, a British comedy detective drama TV series based on characters from the Dirk Gently novels by Douglas Adams.
 The series was created by Howard Overman and co-starred Darren Boyd as his sidekick Richard MacDuff.
 Recurring actors included Helen Baxendale as MacDuff's girlfriend Susan Harmison, Jason Watkins as Dirk's nemesis DI Gilks and Lisa Jackson as Dirk's receptionist Janice Pearce.
 Unlike most detective series Dirk Gently featured broadly comic touches and even some science fiction themes such as time travel and artificial intelligence.
 He has said that he was "bitterly upset" at the BBC's axing of the series after four episodes due to a freeze on the licence fee.
 The four episodes of Dirk Gently were later released on the BritBox streaming service.

 He played the title role in "The Hunt for Tony Blair", a one-off episode of The Comic Strip Presents..., a British television comedy, which was first shown on Channel 4 on 14 October 2011.
 The 60-minute film was written by Peter Richardson and Pete Richens and presented in the style of a 1950s film noir.
 It stars Mangan as the former British Prime Minister Tony Blair, who is wanted for murder and on the run as a fugitive.
 The film received its world premiere at the Edinburgh International Television Festival in August 2011.
 It first aired on Channel 4 on 14 October 2011; it received a mostly positive reaction from reviewers, and was nominated for a BAFTA award (Best Comedy Programme 2012) and the British Comedy Awards (Best Comedy Drama 2011).